TACC/coe-332-sp22/docs/unit01/student_goals.rst

 * Broaden my knowledge in the programming world to thrive in internships/research I may have in the future
 * Become proficient in python in order to attain an internship or complete a solo project
 * Develop my skills and knowledge, which will get me closer to get into the technology field
+* Be able to carry this information with me throughout college and early into my career
 * Learn to grow my software development skills to be a successful software engineer
 * Enjoy what I am learning